mcuneyttopbas/Order-Load-Business-Intelligence/README.md

 Except for internet outages, most possible **Error** situations have been brought under control.
 In any case, if there is no disconnection during the query phases, data corruption will not occur.

-Below is a general summary of the program's functions and some questions that developers often ask and can find answers to in the project.

 ### Functions
+Below is a general summary of the program's functions.
 -	Adding, Editing and Deleting Customer and Cargo Informations.
 -	Automatic Assignment and Sorting of Order Code
 -	Adding an Order